chris-pikul/portfolio/src/content/articles/ruminations-2.md

 like the QWIK protocol (thanks Google) which rides ontop of UDP.
 But either way, that's all just riding on HTTP 1.0 protocol (from the late 80's).

 Both Windows and Linux suffer from desktop environments built on top of UI protocols of the mid to early 90's.
 Very verbose and tricky to work with.
 Most have to reach for one of the 3, or is it 4, Windows APIs to work on there.
 Linux got X, and then a million flavours ontop of that.
-This fustration is really what led to things like Electron for bringing web development onto the desktop side.
-Otherwise you'd have to reach for Qt which is a bloated propriatery solution.
+This frustration is really what led to things like Electron for bringing web development onto the desktop side.
+Otherwise you'd have to reach for Qt which is a bloated proprietary solution.

 ## What Do I Want?

 I want to trim down kernels to the bare necessities to run on current generation hardware.
 That's where the title of this article comes in.
 "Resistive
-Degregation".
+Degradation".
 Let's ditch all the old protocols and support layers and stick with the newest and make the most of that.
-Anything deemed as backwards compatible should be added on-top as an emulation layer, and most importantly that the kernel "resists" adding such degregations on purpose.
+Anything deemed as backwards compatible should be added on-top as an emulation layer, and most importantly that the kernel "resists" adding such degradations on purpose.
 It is not a kitchen sink kernel that packages the ability to do everything, everywhere.
-It is purpose built for general user's needs targetting current and near future hardware.
+It is purpose built for general user's needs targeting current and near future hardware.
 64-bit registers, no support for 32-bit.
 ARM might be necessary for mobile devices, but not interested in any other out-of-norm architectures.
-I want to get rid of all the antiquated protocols that are probably un-neccessary.
+I want to get rid of all the antiquated protocols that are probably un-necessary.
 No SMTP support, no archaic driver and file-system support.
 Hell, I'll even get rid of the TTY if I can.

 GUI is a big focus of mine these days.
 Frontend web is a disaster zone of competing standards and frameworks on frameworks.
 I know this, we all know this.
 But at least HTML gave us the building blocks to build document based applications.
 I suggest an OS that prioritizes just that, applications designed with internet usage in mind.
 That doesn't mean just packing chromium into a linux distro, I mean an actual application protocol that takes the best ideas from web and secures them for desktop and tablet based usage.
 Applications could be accessed via web addresses instead of installers.
 User interface rendering would be vector based compositing instead of pixel based.
 User authentication could come directly from OS access level.
-Let's go even more extreme and say you could access "your" dekstop from any other connected device in the world.
+Let's go even more extreme and say you could access "your" desktop from any other connected device in the world.

 ## Let's Do This